THE AFTERLIFE

 **under construction**

-LOVE
+LOVE / SOULMATES

 Love is everything.
 Love is more important than anything material.
 Love makes life worth living.
 Love gives purpose and direction.
-If we were unable to feel love, life would become even more meaningless than it is now.
-I believe soulmates exist, but not in the way it is commonly thought of, where there is one person made purely for another.
-We are victims of circumstance, and many people die alone.
-There are desirable traits in everyone you meet in life, but no one person has everything you want and need, that you truly mesh perfectly with.
-There are rough edges in every existing being, and that is what life inflicts on everyone.
-It is okay to clash.
-A soulmate is someone you can build with.
-Someone who accepts you for who you are, who encourages you to improve and to follow your soul, who you have a decent amount of things in common with.
-Someone who you can melt into, that you can take your mask off around.
-Maintaining love does take work, after all it is a constant responsibility and dedication of yourself to another person.
-This applies to a lifelong lover, as well as close family members and friends.
-It isn't a chore or detriment, but the most important and most beautiful aspect of consiousness.
+Love moves everything.
+If we were born unable to feel the complex emotion of love, life would become even more meaningless than it is now, and more importantly, we would become extinct.
+Maintaining love takes work.
+After all, it is a responsibility and dedication of yourself to others, and you depend on others to live just as much as they depend on you.
+Though the work is not laborious, it comes naturally from a deep sense of passion for another.
+This applies to a lifelong lover, as well as close friends and family.
+It is the most important and beautiful aspect of consciousness, even if un-reciprocated.
 Love is incredibly crucial to life, it is how we procreate and the cause in which we unite.
 Love prevails among all circumstances, it is what pulls you through to the other side of darkness over and over again.
 Every soul will be touched by love, and the infection will forever spread until humanity ceases.
 Even then, the contamination continues to permeate, and the universe creates it all over again in a variety of ways throughout itself.
-Everything that makes up reality is created with two forces which clash and balance eachother out.
+Forces clash and creation explodes into being.
 Man always indirectly imitates his surroundings.
-Love is inherent within us.
+Love is inherent within us, no matter how desperately we pretend it isn't there hiding in our hearts and minds.

 THE MEANING OF LIFE